PhD

 RSS-link

-Cornell leads a transdisciplinary team of researchers who aim to characterize the global ‘safe operating space for humanity’ in applicable ways.
-She jointly coordinates the international planetary boundaries research network PB-net.
-She contributes to the science-policy interface work of SwedBio.
-She teaches Challenges of the Anthropocene, an introduction to global change science and policy, in the SRC Master’s programme.
+Cornell leads a transdisciplinary team of researchers who aim to characterize the global ‘safe operating space for humanity’ in applicable ways, and is active in the growing international community of researchers advancing planetary boundaries science together with practitioners who use the framework.
+She also contributes to the science-policy interface work of SwedBio.

 Cornell has a research background in marine and atmospheric chemistry.
 She obtained her PhD in 1996 from the University of East Anglia, UK, where she did postdoctoral research on the global nitrogen cycle before moving into transdisciplinary sustainability research.
 She worked on integrated approaches to environmental management, mainly of wetlands and coastal zones.
 Later she turned to issues of global environmental change and sustainability.